The Centre for Cinema Studies offers expert advice and consultation for policy purposes concerning film culture.

 --Bone Digger, Horrornews.net

-Dr. Davinia Thornley (University of Otago) researches the intersection of film festival attendance and indigenous activism as it applies to Toronto’s imagineNATIVE Festival, and other indigenous festivals.
+Dr. Davinia Thornley (University of Otago) researched the intersection of film festival attendance and indigenous activism through case studies of New Zealand, Canadian and American indigenous film festivals.

 Catherine Griff (Swinburne University) explores how creators of screen fiction engage with their audiences, including case studies of high profile Australian producers and interviews with Canadian digital media creators.